 Tips for helping your gut microbiome

 What is the gut microbiome?

 The gut microbiome varies from person to person.
 People may have 300-1000 species of bacteria in their gut microbiome, and it’s estimated that the gut has about 100 trillion bacteria total!
 Lucy Mailing PhD says that if we pick any 2 people, on average they will only have about 1/3 of the same gut bacteria.
 The other 2/3 will vary drastically due to their genetics, environment, diet, antibiotic use, mode of birth, and other factors.
 Due to that variation, there probably isn’t a specific universally healthy microbiome.
 She says “At the moment, a healthy microbiome is probably the microbiome you have when you’re healthy!”

 While scientists are still working to understand more about the microbiome, we do know that gut infections are not part of a healthy microbiome.
-Things like parasites, fungi, and pathogenic and opportunistic bacteria, etc, need to be treated.
+Things like parasites, fungi, and certain pathogenic bacteria need to be treated.

 How do we try and keep our microbiome healthy?

 That’s going to be individual to each person depending on their microbiome and what it needs, but there are some general ways we can help our gut: